 17. Can’t Nobody Hold Me Down (Featuring Mase)

-I guess it was a good thing Mase wasn’t all over this album, lol.
 You would think that “I’ll Be Missing You” would close this album.
 Time hasn’t been kind to this song for many reasons.
 2 out of 5, and that’s because of the beat.
-(Hold up wait a minute, lol.
+(Hold up wait a minute.
 WHY did I shortchange this one?
 Not only has time been kind to this song in my view, but the nostalgia remains, simply because I remember really enjoying it when I first heard it.
-I know it sampled the Grandmaster Flash & The Furious Five classic "The Message", but by no means did they "disgrace" it.
+I know it sampled the Grandmaster Flash & The Furious Five classic "The Message," but by no means did they "disgrace" it.
 4 out of 5 rating.)